creativetechnologylab/OpenGL-C-Teaching-Resource/GLFW_Setup.md

 # GLFW Setup Guide for OpenGL C++ Teaching Resource

-This guide provides detailed instructions on how to set up GLFW (Graphics Library Framework) for your OpenGL project.

 ## Steps to Include GLFW in Your Project

 ### Step 1: Download GLFW